qiulimao/pyspider/docs/tutorial/HTML-and-CSS-Selector.md

 #### CSS Selector Helper

-pyspider provide a tool called `CSS selector helper` to make it easier to generate a selector pattern to element you clicked.
+weblocust provide a tool called `CSS selector helper` to make it easier to generate a selector pattern to element you clicked.
 Enable CSS selector helper by click the button and switch to `web` panel.

 ![CSS Selector helper](../imgs/css_selector_helper.png)